Road Racing – Background

 agreeing to your name and racing category being

-published with the results
+published with the results and becoming a permanent

 Sunday 3rd June